EDI – Application procedure for TVEDI

 Amend your EDI registration

-If there are changes affecting your registration such as changing system supplier or method of communication, or if you undergo business changes, you should contact Swedish Customs to apply for an amendment.
-In some cases you may also need to register new persons as contact for signature certificates.
+If there are changes affecting your registration such as changing system supplier or method of communication, or if you undergo business changes or change contact persons, you should apply for an amendment.
+In some cases you may also need register new persons as contact for signature certificates.

 Application to amend registration for electronic communication via EDI (TVEDI), 404.33